University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic07/08-practice.md

 printf("The variable result is %d\n", var);
 ```

-This will replace the `%d` by the current value of `var` when the this line is reached.
+This will replace the `%d` by the current value of `var` when the this line is
-Rewrite the previous code including a log-based debugging and find the bugs in the code.
-You can edit, compile and run the following code snippet for this purpose.
-In case you do not recall how to compile C code, revisit the section on [compiling and running code](https://university-of-manitoba-computer-science.github.io/tools-n-techniques/topic03/topic-2.html).
+reached.
+Rewrite the previous code including a log-based debugging and find the
+bugs in the code.
+You can edit, compile and run the following code snippet for
+this purpose.
+In case you do not recall how to compile C code, revisit the
+section on [compiling and running code].

 ```C
 #include <stdio.h>